Jasonlo-tw/jfpcp/README.md

 Introduction:
 This is a mockup of JumpFromPaper (abbreviation as "JFP" below) official site (https://www.jumpfrompaper.com/) for practicing to build website and demonstrate related skills, like Rails itself, HTML, CSS & Bootstrap...etc.
 The main point of this work is "cart" functionality, i.e. browsing products, put them into cart and then checkout.
+Static pages are mostly redirected to JFP site.
-There are still functionalities in plan or neglected in this version, please see the section "next-stage plan" below.
+There are still functionalities in plan or neglected in this version, please see the section "next-stage plan" below and comments in source code as "TODO" and "FIXME".

 For wireframe, please see the Figma link below. https://www.figma.com/file/NhsGjjpm1kVPbTrA0LELmWk3/JFP-website-wireframe?node-id=0%3A1

+\*Please note, as the specs may change during the process, wireframe differs with the result for many parts.

 ---